karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - Expiry of a handler will not immediately dispose the TCP connection.
 An expired handler is placed in a separate pool which is processed at intervals to dispose handlers only when they become unreachable.

 ## Pros & cons
-### Pros:
+### Pros
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
 - It solves the DNS change issue mentioned on scenario 3.
 - It simplifies the declaration and usage of ``HttpClient`` instances.

 ### Cons
-- The IHttpClientFactory keeps everything nice and simple, but it is harder if you need to tweak some additional parameters.
+- The ``IHttpClientFactory`` keeps everything nice and simple as long as you only want to modify the basic ``HttpClient`` parameter, it might be a bit harder if you need to tweak some of the less used parameters.
 The next code snippet is an example of how to set the ``PooledConnectionIdleTimeout`` attribute discussed on scenario 4.1, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionIdleTimeout`` attribute.

 ```csharp